Little Egypt Rock Climbing

 Vic Lawson on Espresso Crack.
 Photo by Kevin Cald...

 Some of the best hard crack climbing close to Bishop.
 The rock is similar to the Buttermilks, but just bigger formations with some killer splitters.
 Bring your tape for these crags.
 The elevation is such that it can be climbed year round.
 Usually don't see the crowds at this area.

 Take the 168 from Bishop and continue past the Buttermilk Road turnoff for approximately 3 miles.
 The crags will come into view up on the hillside to your left while driving.
 Take a left at Plant 3 Rd. which heads down towards the power station and reservoir.
 Park out of the way under the tree or next to the small pump shack.
 Walk down past the closed gate, down the old crumbly road to the steep trail that leads down to the bridge that crosses the creek.
 The footbridge is visible from the old road.
 Follow the trail up the hillside to the fork, turn left, and follow the trail to the top where the crags will appear when you reach the crest of the ridge.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Little Egypt:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Little Egypt:

 Featured Route For Little Egypt